A Realistic Discrete Event Simulation model for Ambulance Location and Deployment within a regional Emergency Medical Service: A case study

 Scenario 2 systematically deteriorates system performance.
-The paired t-tests indicate statistically significant worsening across nearly all thresholds and urgency classes.
+The paired $t$-tests indicate statistically significant worsening across all thresholds and urgency classes.
 This confirms that reducing full-time ambulance availability in a high-demand node structurally undermines coverage.

 Redistribution scenarios without an increase in net capacity show heterogeneous behavior.
 Scenario 6 presents several statistically significant deteriorations and no consistent gains.
 Scenario~7 is largely statistically neutral, with differences indistinguishable from the baseline.
 Scenario 8 displays mixed effects, combining improvements and deteriorations depending on the threshold, indicating spatial trade-offs rather than uniform system enhancement.